Jack Jouett: Death and legacy

 Jack Jouett died March 1, 1822, at his daughter's house near Owingsville in Bath County, Kentucky.
 He is buried in Bath County at the "Peeled Oak" farm in an unmarked grave.
 The site of the grave was lost until the twentieth century.
 Jack Jouett's farm he called "Woodford Farm" and was located on the Peeled Oak Pike.
 It was located on a knoll above the confluence of the Big & Little Slate Creeks, just off the Pike.
-Local Bath County historians such as John A. Richards have concluded that Jack did die while at his daughter's home (Elizabeth Haden or Polly Stockton) but he was buried at the Tanyard Graveyard, a place where many Revolutionary War Veterans of the area were known to have been laid to rest, 2 miles northeast of Jack's Woodford Farm.
+Local Bath County historians such as John A. Richards have concluded that Jack did die while at his daughter's home (Elizabeth Haden or Polly Stockton) but he was buried at the Tanyard Graveyard, a place where many Revolutionary War Veterans of the area were known to have been laid to rest, two miles northeast of Jack's Woodford Farm.

 In an attempt to promote Jouett's memory, the Charlottesville Daily Press published the following poem on October 26, 1909:

 Virginia has named two schools for Jack Jouett: Jouett Elementary School in Louisa County, Virginia and Jack Jouett Middle School in Albemarle County (the latter of which has since been renamed Journey Middle School).
-Some contend that his ride was far more important than that of Paul Revere, however, Revere's ride had the benefit of Henry Wadsworth Longfellow's poem to enshrine it in the American consciousness.
+Some contend that his ride was far more important than that of Paul Revere, however, Revere's ride had the benefit of Henry Wadsworth Longfellow's poem Paul Revere's Ride to enshrine it in the American consciousness.
 The Three Notch'd Brewing Company in Charlottesville named their flagship India Pale Ale "40-mile" to honor Jouett's ride.
-Southern Revere Cellars (a Farm Brewery & Winery located along Jack Jouett Rd in Louisa County, VA) based their namesake on Jack Jouett (aka The Paul Revere of the South) and it is thought his path crossed by the property.
+Southern Revere Cellars (a Farm Brewery & Winery located along Jack Jouett Road in Louisa County, VA) based their namesake on Jack Jouett (AKA The Paul Revere of the South) and it is thought his path crossed by the property.